sleconf/sleconf-www/2016/CFP.md

 - Distinguished reviewer.
 Award for distinguished reviewer, as determined by the PC chairs using feedback from the authors.

+- Distinguished artefact.
+Award for the artifact most significantly exceeding expectations, as determined by the AEC chairs based on the recommendations of the artifact evaluation committee.

 ### More Information

 For additional information, clarification, or answers to questions please contact the Program Chairs.